Attending a sixth form college prepares young prospective students for study life abroad.

 And the environment exposes you to the right people and broadens your horizon.
 It is also a fun place to be

-Are there certain advantages/edge your experience at the sixth-form college gave you as an undergraduate in a foreign University? – Did it prepare you for life at the university?
+Are there certain advantages your experience at the sixth form college gave you as an undergraduate in a foreign University? – Did it prepare you for life at the university?

-I did not feel lonely as about 5 other students from Westerfield college were in the same university as me during my set.
+I did not feel lonely as about 5 other students from my sixth form college were in the same university as me during my set.
 So, I had friends around me which is really important when you are settling down in a new country.